 - Centers for Medicare & Medicaid Services Rural Health Clinics status

-Find statistics, research, and maps to support your grant applications
+Find data, research, and additional resources to support program development and your grant applications

 The Rural Health Information Hub has Topic Guides on a variety of topics that can be used to support grant writing.
 In particular, the guide Finding Statistics and Data Related to Rural Health includes many useful links.

 Including maps and charts in grant applications can be an effective way to illustrate the needs facing your community.
-The RHIhub Maps section provides national maps addressing a variety of health topics at the national, state, and county levels.
+RHIhub's Data Visualizations section provides maps and charts addressing a variety of health topics at the national, state, and county levels.

-Rural Health Information Hub staff can help you find specific statistics and research to support your proposal.
-To request a custom search, contact the Rural Health Information Hub at 1-800-270-1898 or email@example.com.
+Rural Health Information Hub staff can help you find specific statistics, research, and other resources to support your proposal.
+To request a custom search, contact the Rural Health Information Hub at firstname.lastname@example.org.

 Learn more about rural health funding